yifeifang/cse481c/Lab-19:-Cartesian-space-manipulation.md

 - The official [MoveIt tutorials](http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/pr2_tutorials/planning/scripts/doc/move_group_python_interface_tutorial.html) from the MoveIt website.
 - The [Fetch manipulation tutorial](http://docs.fetchrobotics.com/manipulation.html)

+### `MoveGroup`
+MoveIt provides an action, called [MoveGroup](http://docs.ros.org/indigo/api/moveit_msgs/html/action/MoveGroup.html) that actually triggers the motion planning and execution given a goal.
+You run the action server as part of the MoveIt backend, `move_group.launch`.
+There are many options to set as part of the MoveGroup action, so MoveIt provides Python and C++ classes that wrap the action client and provide convenience methods for you.

+In case you are wondering, a "group" is MoveIt's term for a set of joints to plan for.
+In the case of the Fetch, there are three groups that have been pre-configured for you: *arm*, *arm_with_torso*, and *gripper*.
+The difference between the *arm* and *arm_with_torso* groups is that the *arm_with_torso* will plan to move the torso along with the arm, while the *arm* group can only plan to move the arm.
+In this lab, we will use the *arm* group, but using *arm_with_torso* is perfectly reasonable.

 ### Our MoveIt interface
 MoveIt can be used with both Python and C++ interfaces.
 We will be using Python.